-The Growth of Referrals of Homeless Adults by the City of New York to Illegal Boarding Houses
+A History of Referrals of Homeless Adults by the City of New York to Illegal Boarding Houses

 We offer this testimony today in support of the proposed changes to Title 31 of the Rules of the City of New York, regarding the referrals of homeless single adults to permanent housing.
-These new rules are a significant step forward in response to the serious and long-standing problem of referring homeless single adults to illegally converted boarding houses, also known as "three-quarter houses."
-In addition, we also offer our support for a new pilot program to be implemented by the Department of Homeless Services in nine shelters that will go even further than the proposed rule in offering protections to homeless adults from being placed in illegal and unsafe dwellings.
+These rules expand upon the initial rule change in 2010 that began to address the serious and long-standing problem of referring homeless single adults to illegally converted boarding houses, also known as "three-quarter houses."

-For more than four years, the City of New York has referred thousands of homeless individuals-many of them living with mental illness and other disabilities-into a growing number of illegal boarding houses with hazardous conditions, many of which have been documented by City inspectors.
-These houses are typically one or two-family dwellings that have been converted to boarding houses by cramming bunk-beds into every corner of the building-sometimes upwards of 50 beds in one house.
+For many years prior to 2010, the NYC Department of Homeless Services routinely referred thousands of homeless individuals-many of them living with mental illness and other disabilities-into illegal boarding houses with hazardous conditions.
+Illegal boarding houses are typically one or two-family dwellings that have been converted to boarding houses by cramming bunk-beds into every corner of the building-sometimes upwards of 50 beds in one house.
 These dwellings are characterized by the following conditions: illegal occupancy, extreme overcrowding, persistent health and safety violations, a complete lack of services including appropriate mental and physical health services, failure to acknowledge tenancy rights, fraudulent use of public benefits by operators, and serious fire safety hazards.

 As of February 2010, the Coalition had compiled a list of more than 180 known illegal boarding houses throughout the City, most of which the NYC Department of Homeless Services (DHS) had referred individuals to at least once.
-Indeed, in a September 2009 letter from then DHS Commissioner Robert Hess to then chair of the New York City Council General Welfare Committee, Bill de Blasio, DHS admitted to referring 340 individuals in the course of a single year to only 14 so-called "three-quarter houses" -- buildings which were subsequently ordered vacated by City inspectors.
+Indeed, in a September 2009 letter from then DHS Commissioner Robert Hess to then chair of the New York City Council General Welfare Committee, Bill de Blasio, DHS admitted to referring 340 individuals in the course of a single year to only 14 "three-quarter houses" -- buildings which were subsequently ordered vacated by City inspectors.
 This averages out to 25 people per house, not taking into account others that may have been residing there without being referred from DHS.